This is one of a two-part series. You can also learn how to automate the deployment of FeathersJS apps to Heroku.

 git push origin main

-Go back to CircleCI to see your new build running beautifully.
-Everything is smooth sailing until we there is a build failed message.
+Go back to CircleCI.
+Your new build is running beautifully until there is a build failed message.
 What could be the problem?

 responses in the second and third scenarios.

-Well, you should fix this bug before someone finds out.
+You should probably fix this bug before someone finds out.
 By adding a verification check to the user service hook, you can prevent users from performing certain operations on other accounts.

 Open src/services/users/users.hooks.js